 Are Credit Cards Haram?

-There is a lot of debate surrounding the question of whether credit cards are haram or not.
-While there are some who believe that credit cards are permitted, there are others who believe that they are not.
+Apart from this, There is a lot of debate surrounding the question of whether credit cards are haram or not.
+While some believe that credit cards are permitted, others believe that they are not.

 Another reason why credit cards could be considered haram is because of the temptation to spend more money than you can afford.
 Credit cards make it very easy to spend money, and if you are not careful, you can end up getting into debt.
 This can lead to financial difficulties and stress, which is something that Islam prohibits.